kasra-hosseini/obspyDMT/README.rst

 Event-based mode
 ----------------

-The following command retrieves actual BHZ and HHZ seismograms from the IRIS data center that recorded earthquakes of magnitude more than 7.0 that occured from 2014-01-01 until
+The following command retrieves actual BHZ seismograms from the IRIS data center that recorded earthquakes of magnitude more than 7.5 that occured from 2014-01-01 until
 2015-01-01 (NEIC catalog).
-For this example, we only retrieve stations with station code ``G*``, location code ``00`` and channel codes ``BHZ,HHZ``.
+For this example, we only retrieve stations with station code ``II``, location code ``00`` and channel codes ``BHZ``.

 ::

-    obspyDMT --datapath event_based_dir --min_date 2014-01-01 --max_date 2015-01-01 --min_mag 7.0 --event_catalog NEIC_USGS --data_source IRIS --net "G*" --loc '00' --cha "BHZ,HHZ" --preset 300 --offset 3600
+    obspyDMT --datapath event_based_dir --min_date 2014-01-01 --max_date 2015-01-01 --min_mag 7.5 --event_catalog NEIC_USGS --data_source IRIS --net "II" --loc "00" --cha "BHZ" --preset 100 --offset 1800

 ``--data_source`` specifies that the waveform data center of IRIS should be contacted for seismograms.
 Omitting this flag would trigger the default ``--data_source IRIS``.
-``--preset 300`` and ``--offset 3600`` specify the retrieval of waveform time windows of 300 s before to 3600 s after the reference time.
+``--preset 100`` and ``--offset 1800`` specify the retrieval of waveform time windows of 100 s before to 1800 s after the reference time.
 Since we are downloading in event-based mode, i.e., centered around earthquake occurrences, the reference time defaults to the event origin time.
 This could be changed to the time of P-wave arrival by invoking ``--cut_time_phase``, in which case each seismogram would have a different absolute start time.